The Ultimate Guide to Moving House

 Alternatively, we have a partial packing and removal service for those who want to be more involved.
 You can find our complete list of packing and removal services here.

 Again, we're sorry to state the obvious but we can't let it go unsaid.
 Once you’ve packed up everything you own into boxes you’ll need to consider how to get everything from one place to the other.

 For the lucky ones of you out there, you might be able to do this yourself with the help of your friends and family.
 But we reckon most of you will need a van (or two).

 Well, here we are.
-If you’re in Berkshire, Hampshire, Surrey or surrounding areas we'll be more than happy to help you to move.
-Though these are the areas we’ll collect from, we will happily take you anywhere within the UK - whether it be the neighbouring town or t'up north — we'll get you to where you need to be.
+If you’re in Berkshire, Hampshire, Surrey or surrounding areas we'll be more than happy to help you to move out.
+Though these are the areas we’ll collect from, we will happily take you anywhere within the UK — whether it be the neighbouring town or t'up north — we'll get you to where you need to be.

 Set your valuables aside

 When you’re moving house and everything’s up in the air it’s easy to misplace those valuables and important documents.
 We’ve all been there, you’re on a roll with you’re packing and the next thing you know you’ve packed your car keys into one of the thousand boxes in front of you.